 The rest of the paper is structured as follows.
 In Section II, the ON life cycle and functional architecture for ON management are presented.
-Then Section III presents the algorithmic solutions for SOI and spectrum selection considered in the testbed and Section IV provides the testbed implementation.
+Then Section III presents the algorithmic solutions for spectrum selection considered in the testbed, and Section IV provides the testbed implementation.
 Section V presents some results and Section VI summarises the conclusions and next steps.

 II.
-OPPORTUNISTIC NETWORKS: LIFE CYCLE AND FUNCTIONAL ARCHITECTURE

-The life cycle of an ON comprises the following phases: (1) Suitability determination, where the convenience of setting up a new ON is assessed according to the triggering situation, previous knowledge, policies, profiles, etc., (2) Creation, which includes the selection of the optimal, feasible configuration for the new ON (selection of the participant nodes, the spectrum and the routing pattern), (3) Maintenance, which involves monitoring and controlling the QoS of the data flows involved in the ON and performing the appropriate corrective actions when needed, and (4) Termination, when the motivations for the creation of the ON disappear or the ON can no longer provide the required QoS and, therefore, mechanisms should be provided to handle handovers and to keep applications alive if possible.
+OPPORTUNISTIC NETWORKS: LIFE CYCLE AND FUNCTIONAL ARCHITECTURE participant nodes, the spectrum and the routing pattern), (3) Maintenance, which involves monitoring and controlling the QoS of the data flows involved in the ON and performing the appropriate corrective actions when needed, and (4) Termination, when the motivations for the creation of the ON disappear or the ON can no longer provide the required QoS and, therefore, mechanisms should be provided to handle handovers and to keep applications alive if possible.